isomerpages/psd-psw/_exclusives-2022/Civil Service Club Facilities & Chalet Promotions.md

 <p style="font-size:15px">
 	<b>Terms & Conditions</b> <br>
-<li>Valid on weekdays from 1 to 31 July '22 via walk-in.<li>Public service officers must present their Civil Service card or staff pass in person, and register at the pool counter. <br>
+**•**Valid on weekdays from 1 to 31 July '22 via walk-in.<br>**•**Public service officers must present their Civil Service card or staff pass in person, and register at the pool counter. <br>
-<li>Public service officers may sign in up to 2 guests.
+**•**Public service officers may sign in up to 2 guests.
 Guests are to pay prevailing guest rates.
 	<br>
 <i>For more information about the swimming pools, please visit:</I> </p>
 <p style="font-size:15px"> <a href="https://www.cscbukitbatok.sg/">CSC@Bukit Batok</a> <br>